-On the west side of the Old Port, in the neighbourhood of Topanas with its narrow paved streets, the visitor comes across manors with elaborately decorated facades and houses with architectural ornamentation.
-The Naval Museum of Crete in the Fort Firkas and the Byzantine collection of Chania housed in the church of San Salvatore (15th - 17th centuries AD) nearby, are of great interest.
+On the west side of the Old Port, in the neighborhood of Topanas with its narrow paved streets, the visitor comes across manors with elaborately decorated facades and houses with architectural ornamentation.
+The Naval Museum of Crete in the Fort Firkas and the Byzantine collection of Chania housed in the church of San Salvatore (15th - 17th centuries AD) nearby are of great interest.

 Visit the nearby synagogue and on Halidon street the church of St. Frangiskos.
 The church today houses the town's archaeological museum in which treasures from the Minoan to the Hellenistic period are exhibited.
 Visitors interested in ecclesiastic monuments can also see on Halidon street the Catholic Church, and just opposite the Catholic Church the Greek Orthodox Cathedral with its exquisite frescos.

 Along the "stivanadika" Street, which is one of the most popular, one can buy leather products.
 Nearby is the Public Art Gallery.
-In the old neighbourhood of Splantzia with its narrow streets and the small houses, visitors can see the former monastery οf St. Nicholas (1204) with a bell-tower and minaret, and the small church of St. Rokkos (1630).
-The church of St. Anargyri (16th century AD), near by, is famous for its decoration and the icons on the gilded wood-carved iconostasis.
+In the old neighborhood of Splantzia with its narrow streets and the small houses, visitors can see the former monastery οf St. Nicholas (1204) with a bell-tower and minaret, and the small church of St. Rokkos (1630).
+The church of St. Anargyri (16th century AD), nearby, is famous for its decoration and the icons on the gilded wood-carved iconostasis.

-Outside the Old Town fortification, to the east, we come across Koum-Kapi quarter, one of the most developed areas in Chania with bars and restaurants, a favourite meeting place for young people.
-A little further, in the neighbourhood of Halepa one can admire the "neoclassical" architecture of many Manors and Villas built at the end of the 19th century, such us the palace of Prince George, the house of Eleftherios Venizelos and the French School (1860).
+Outside the Old Town fortification, to the east, we come across Koum-Kapi quarter, one of the most developed areas in Chania with bars and restaurants, a favorite meeting place for young people.
+A little further, in the neighborhood of Halepa one can admire the "neoclassical" architecture of many Manors and Villas built at the end of the 19th century, such as the palace of Prince George, the house of Eleftherios Venizelos and the French School (1860).

-In the town of Chania, besides the Old Town and some historical districts, one can also visit many other monuments and places of interest: the municipal park (1870) with its clock, the market (a cross-shaped building dating from 1913, with hundreds of small shops that sell Cretan products), the building of the court house and the prefecture, the Venizelion School of Music, the Historic Archives Museum, the War Museum and the Museum of Chemistry.
+In the town of Chania, besides the Old Town and some historical districts, one can also visit many other monuments and places of interest: the municipal park (1870) with its clock, the market (a cross-shaped building dating from 1913, with hundreds of small shops that sell Cretan products), the building of the courthouse and the prefecture, the Venizelion School of Music, the Historical Archives Museum, the War Museum and the Museum of Chemistry.

 At the border of the town with the Akrotiri area, there are the graves of Eleftherios and Sofocles Venizelos.
-The sight offers a panoramic view of Chania and its surroundings.
-In Chania there is also the Polytechnic University of Crete and the Technological Education Institute of Crete.
+The site offers a panoramic view of Chania and its surroundings.
+In Chania, there is also the Polytechnic University of Crete and the Technological Education Institute of Crete.

 Go for hiking through the Samaria Gorge, 18km long, that ends up on the south coast, at the village of Agia Roumeli, It takes 5-6 hours to pass it, so be prepared, take with you a snack, your hat, hiking shoes and an abundant supply of water.